Casiotone MT-70 sinewave keyboard with key lighting, barcode reader & analogue rhythm

 notes:

-The quite complex analogue hardware of this instrument resembles much the Casio MT-60 and also somewhat the Casio CT-410V, but unlike these, in the MT-70 the timbres are not squarewave based but sound rather like slightly rough digital sine waves, and also the CPU (D7802G) outputs no sounds by itself but delegates this task to 2 identical soundchips (HD43517), those drive each a resistor array as a (10 bit?)
-DAC.
-The 1st soundchip outputs the main voice, the 2nd the chords, but in spite of the separate soundchips the instrument always reduces the main voice polyphony from 8 to 4 notes in chord mode, thus I can only imagine that by a design flaw the keyboard matrix decoder in the CPU contains too little memory to handle more than 8 simultaneously held down keys, which makes it cut down the polyphony.
-(For further technical details about this hardware family also see here.)
+The quite complex partially analogue hardware of this instrument visually resembles the Casio MT-60 and also somewhat the Casio CT-410V, but unlike these, in MT-70 the timbres are not squarewave based but sound rather like slightly rough digital sinewaves, and also the CPU outputs no sounds by itself but delegates this task to 2 identical sound ICs for chord and main voice.
+Annoying is that each sound IC has only 4 polyphony channels; in chord mode this reduces the main voice polyphony from 8 to 4 notes.

 Interesting for playing is that the 10 semi- OBS sound preset buttons can be also rapidly pressed while keys are held down, which switches the sound or retriggers the envelope of the already selected sound without any noticeable delay, thus by rhythmically pressing these buttons many arpeggiator- like timbre changes can be created, though this button field can be regarded as a realtime sound control.
 (OBS sound buttons on most other Casio keyboards respond rather slow.)
-The left half of the LCD always shows a picture of the sound preset button layout, and black squares in it indicate the currently selected button + "select" button status.
+The left half of the LCD always shows a picture of the sound preset button layout; a black square in it indicates the currently selected button + "select" button status.
 (Apparently Casio intended here to simulate the intuitive visibility of locking switches with non- locking ones, but in reality theses tiny black squares far away from the corresponding buttons are rather confusing; a set of LEDs directly at these buttons (like done with the sequencer controls) would have been more instructive.
-Later Casio (like with CT-410V ) also returned to locking push buttons instead.)
+Later Casio (e.g. with CT-410V ) even returned to locking push buttons.)

 My MT-70 came with a musical lesson book containing a stack of barcode score sheets for these 14 songs.
 In the ancient home computer magazine "Your Spectrum" (Issue 4, June 1984) was an article about connecting a Sinclair ZX Spectrum home computer with the barcode reader input of a Casio VL-5.
 This article contains a BASIC program and many technical details about the data format of the Casio barcode song books, and it says that the same program works also with the MT-70.
 The article can be found here.

-Technically the closest relative of the MT-70 seems to be the Casiotone 701, because this large wooden instrument from 1982 with 61 fullsize keys had the same melody guide key lighting feature with barcode pen and sequencer (I saw this on an old Casio advertisement flyer).
-Someone e-mailed me that it is indeed based on the same CPU and sound chip type (although 3 instead of 2 sound chips) like the MT-70.
-This is quite unusual because the Casiotone 701 had instead of the LCD a red 3 digit "memory step" LED display and a different set of 20 sounds and 16 rhythms those were both selected through a set of locking push buttons and a bank select switch (8+1 for rhythm, 10+1 for sounds), and also the 2 rhythm names those share each button switch are different from those on each slide switch position of the MT-70.
+The technically closest relative of the MT-70 seems to be the Casiotone 701, because this large wooden instrument from 1982 with 61 fullsize keys had the same melody guide key lighting feature with barcode pen and sequencer (I saw this on an old Casio advertisement flyer).
+Someone e-mailed me that it is indeed based on the same CPU and sound chip type (with 3 instead of 2 ICs to permit always 8 note polyphony).
+This is quite unusual because the Casiotone 701 had instead of the LCD a red 3 digit "memory step" LED display and a different set of 20 preset sounds and 16 preset rhythms those were both selected through a set of locking push buttons and a bank select switch (8+1 for rhythm, 10+1 for sounds); also the 2 rhythm names those share each button switch are different from those on each slide switch position of the MT-70.
 (He told me that 2 DAC ICs "AM6012PC" (12bit, 22 pins) had died in his specimen.
-I don't know if these often fail by ageing or wear - the modern replacement type for them is "Analog Devices DAC312".)
+I don't know if these often fail by ageing or wear, but another e-mail confirmed that they tend to die; the modern replacement type is "Analog Devices DAC312". ) A funny feature are 2 "electronic sound effect" pad buttons those play each a laser zap/ synth tom sound {'piu!', 'pow!'}.
+A crippled 701 without barcode and sequencer section was released as Casiotone 601 and (with "fill-in" instead of "electronic sound effect" buttons) Casiotone 602 (both are very rare; likely the sequencer exists as matrix easteregg but may need to install SRAM ICs to make it work).

-Another instrument with LCD and sequencer was the Casiotone 7000 (seen on eBay) which had a large beige metal case with 61 fullsize keys, 12 rhythms (6+1 locking buttons) and programmable stereo chorus effects.
-Like the MT-70 it had an LCD display and 20 semi- OBS sounds selected through non- locking buttons, but it had no key lighting and employed a complex sequencer that could save its data on audio cassettes.
-But according to the rhythm names and most preset sound names it seems to be rather based on the Casio CT-410V hardware class.
+The only other Casio midsize instrument with sinewave sound was the ultra rare oriental keyboard Casio AT-40.
+Another instrument with LCD and sequencer was the Casiotone 7000, which had a large wood and metal case with 61 fullsize keys, 12 rhythms (6+1 locking buttons) and programmable stereo chorus effects.
+Like MT-70 it had an LCD display and 20 semi- OBS sounds selected through non- locking buttons, but it had no key lighting and employed a complex sequencer that could save its data on audio cassettes.
+But sound and rhythm engine is based on MT-65 hardware family.

 removal of these screws voids warranty...